LivePersonInc/lp-design-system/README.md

 ### Publishing

-To run publishing process simply run this script
+To start publishing process simply run this script

 ```bush
 yarn publish:all
 ```

-**NOTE:** before run this command you have define `GH_TOKEN` environment variable in `.env` file.
-This is your GitHub authentication token (under Settings > Developer settings > Personal access tokens).

 ### Release

-To run release process simply run this script
+To start release process simply run this script

 ```bush
 yarn release